MadElf1337/MusicGen/README.md

 ## References

-For more details on the models and methodologies used, please refer to the paper available [here](https://www.overleaf.com/read/mbrnzybhqxfd#df6fb8).
+For more details on the models and methodologies used, please refer to the whitepaper in the repository.